 The Bodhisatta was once a widowed queen’s son.
 She fled to safety after her king died in battle.
 When the Bodhisatta came of age he decided to go to his father’s city and try to become king.
 The boat he traveled in sank and a goddess rescued him and took him to the kingdom where he was given the throne.
 After a long rule, the destruction of a mango tree inspired him to become an ascetic.

 The Bodhisatta was once a son of two ascetics.
-Knowing they would go blind someday, Indra gave them a son.
+Knowing they would go blind someday, Indra, king of the gods, gave them a son.
 While out hunting, the king saw that animals were not afraid of the Bodhisatta and shot him with a poisoned arrow so he could talk to him briefly before he died.
-With the remorseful king’s help, the Bodhisatta’s parents’ prayers brought him back to life.
+With the remorseful king’s help, the Bodhisatta’s parents’ prayers saved his life.

 The Bodhisatta was once a king.
 After eighty-four thousand years on the throne he found a grey hair on his head and decided to abdicate and live as an ascetic before going to heaven.
 The next eighty-four thousand less two generations of his descendants followed the same path through life, but it wasn’t enough to earn nirvana, so the Bodhisatta returned to Earth as the present king’s son to ensure the line would be finished.
 He was uncompromisingly generous and righteous, so Indra, king of the gods, invited him to visit heaven and on the way he took a detour to see hell.
 After returning to Earth he made his son the final king of the family’s cycle.